dsmsuite/dsmsuite.github.io/user_guide.md

 The viewer has the following features:

 ## Model navigation
 The tool will show the element hierarchy and dependencies between the elements.
-The hovered and selected element or dependency are highlighted.
+The hovered and selected element or cell are highlighted.

 ![Model navigation](https://dsmsuite.github.io/assets/img/features/model_navigation.png "Model navigation")